roberto-pano/330-Projects/module2-individual/README.md

 text spot.
 After this click one operation then calculate and it will appear on a new page.
 It never said how to display floating point numbers so I just rounded my numbers to 2 decimal places but it should work for all floating point numbers.

-# Grade
-- -7 Using ec2-user instead of own user when logging in via SSH
-- -3 Validation errors